Total Complaints

 CHEVROLET EXPRESS 3500 · model year

-4 NHTSA complaints, 1 crash report, and 1 active recall for this specific cohort.
+4 NHTSA complaints, 1 crash report, and 1 recall campaign listed for this cohort.
+A VIN lookup is required to determine whether a specific vehicle has an unrepaired recall.

 NHTSA overall rating